-- (a) whether the Government had given extension to the Chairman and Managing Director of Bharat Heavy Electricals Ltd. (BHEL) with a goal to improve the financial performance of the undertaking in the part and if so, the details thereof; - (b) whether the financial performance of BHEL during the last two year quarter is far from satisfactory; and - (c) if so, the action taken by the Government against the erring officials for poor performance of BHEL?
+- (a) whether it is a fact that previous Government had given extension to the Chairman and Managing Director of Bharat Heavy Electricals Ltd. (BHEL) with a goal to improve the financial performance of the undertaking; - (b) whether it is also a fact that the financial performance of BHEL during the last three year quarter is far from satisfactory; and - (c) if so, action taken by Government against the erring officials for abysmally poor performance of BHEL?